tex216/Mobile-Android-App-Development/GroupProject/Docs/UserManual.md

 1. Input valid integer values for all fields
 1. Click the `SAVE` button to store information or `CANCEL` to return to main.

-*Note: if weight values are not entered, all weights will default to a weight of 1.*
+*Note: if weight values are not entered, all weights will default to a weight of 1.
+User cannot set all weights to 0.*

 ### Compare Jobs
 View all jobs and compare two jobs in detail here.